ICJIA/nospaces-filename-fixer/audit-log.md

 - Entries must be in reverse chronological order (newest entries at the top)

 ## Change Log

+### 2023-04-11 (Shell Compatibility Updates)
+- Updated documentation and scripts to be less bash-specific and more compatible with various shells.
+- Files modified:
+  - `README.md`: Updated language to be shell-agnostic, changed code block identifiers from bash to shell
+  - `nospaces.sh`: Updated shebang to use /usr/bin/env bash for better portability, added note about shell compatibility
+  - `test_nospaces.sh`: Updated shebang and added note about shell compatibility
+  - `audit-log.md`: Updated language to be shell-agnostic

 ### 2023-04-10 (User Installation Instructions)
 - Added detailed instructions for user-specific installation without sudo privileges.